-Breakout Garden for Raspberry Pi 400
+Breakout Garden for Raspberry Pi 400 & 500

 by Pimoroni

 Now at right angles!
-An easy, solderless, swappable way to use breakouts with your Raspberry Pi 400 - just pop up to three Breakout Garden breakouts (2 x I2C, 1 x SPI) into the slots and get coding and creating!
+An easy, solderless, swappable way to use breakouts with your Raspberry Pi 400 or 500 - just pop up to three Breakout Garden breakouts (2 x I2C, 1 x SPI) into the slots and get coding and creating!

-Breakout Garden 400 plugs into your shiny new Pi 400's GPIO pins and lets you connect up to three Breakout Garden breakouts so they're conveniently forward facing and the right way up.
+Breakout Garden 400 plugs into your Pi's GPIO pins and lets you connect up to three Breakout Garden breakouts so they're conveniently forward facing and the right way up.
 We've got environmental sensors so you can keep track of the temperature and humidity in your office, a whole host of little screens for important notifications, readouts and GIFs, and, of course, LEDs (the Pi 400 is great, but needs more LEDs, amirite?).
 We've got a ton more too - check out the complete list of breakouts here!

 The three sturdy black slots are edge connectors that connect the breakouts to the pins on your Raspberry Pi.
 There's one slot for SPI breakouts (like our 0.96" LCD Breakout or 1.12" SPI OLED Breakout), and two for I2C breakouts.
 Because I2C is a bus, you can use multiple I2C devices at the same time, providing they don't have the same I2C address (we've made sure that all our varieties of breakout have different addresses, and we print them on the back of the breakouts so they're easy to find).